 - Phone: OK, I'm getting warm, so scale things back a little.

 - Base: OK.
 Lowering the frequency and pitch of my coil's hum so things don't get any hotter.
 Let me know when we're done.

 - Phone: My battery is full.
 You can stop now.

-This is exactly how Qi charging has always worked, even though now things are faster.
-The only differences are changes to the resonant circuits in both the phone and the base that allow the coils to oscillate at a higher frequency with less damping (resistance) and less radiated energy (wasted energy in the form of heat) production.
+This is how Qi charging has always worked, even though now things are faster.
+The only differences are changes to the resonant circuits in both the phone and the base that allow the coils to oscillate at a higher frequency with less damping (resistance) and less radiated energy (wasted energy in the form of heat).
 The current generated is higher while the resistance and heat produced are lower than previous versions, so more juice can flow from the coil in your phone to the battery without things getting too hot too fast.
-These changes were part of an update to the Qi standard, and everyone who is part of the WPC — Belkin, HTC, Lexus, Motorola, Samsung, Verizon and the rest of the 230+ members — can use the design to build chargers and devices that need charged and be sure everything is compatible.
+These changes were part of an update to the Qi standard, and everyone who is part of the WPC — Belkin, HTC, Lexus, Motorola, Samsung, Verizon, and the rest of the 230+ members — can use the design to build chargers or compatible devices that all use the same system.

 The Qi specification is generally followed to the letter by everyone involved.
 It's also freely available to anyone after a short term of WPC members-only access so everyone can use it — even a startup who might not have an extra $20,000 for the annual fee.
-Generally, you don't have to worry about the things you buy not meeting the full specifications.
+So any Qi charger you buy should meet the full specifications.
 As long as your phone and charging base follow the standards for fast charging, it'll work, plain and simple.

 For us as consumers, there isn't a lot to think about.
 If our phone is Qi Fast Charge compatible and we use a charging base that's also Qi Fast Charge ready, our phone will charge faster.
 If we have a phone with an even faster charging setup from OnePlus or Xiaomi, for example, using the right charging base will get you there even quicker.